 A spacious park extends from behind the museum to the seawall which was reconstructed 12 meters tall to protect Rikuzentakata from future tsunami.
 The park occupies much of what used to be the Takata Matsubara, a forest of tens of thousands of pine trees, which was destroyed by the tsunami.
 The park extends all the way to the Miracle Pine, the only tree which initially survived the tsunami but later died due to salt toxicity and was made into a permanent monument.

 On the opposite side, the park extends to the ruined buildings of the former Michi-no-eki roadside station which were severely damaged by the tsunami.
 While the museum and the walking trails between the museum, the seawall and the Miracle Pine are now open to the public, construction work towards and around the former roadside station is still ongoing, and the area is currently off-limit to the public.
-The park is scheduled to be fully completed around spring 2021.

 The "Kiseki no Ipponmatsu" bus stop along the JR Ofunato BRT bus line is located right in front of the Iwate Tsunami Memorial.
 Alternatively, it can be reached in a five minute bus ride (150 yen one way) or a 20 minute walk from the Rikuzentakata bus stop in the city center.